 “Sigrid and I had a great love,” said Farfar, his blue eyes far away and misting over.
 “We met when we were just teenagers.”
 A woman near us in the gathering room at The Danish Home overheard our conversation.
 She was visiting with residents, too.

 “I had a crush on my husband since he was eight years old,” she said in reference to the man she married some years later.
 She joined us in our conversation, telling us that she and her late husband grew up together and spent much of their childhoods doing things at The Danish Home, like attending the annual picnic and other events.
-Later, her husband became the chairman of both the Danish Home board and the chairman of the trustees.
+Later, her husband became the chairman of both the Danish Home board and the trustees.
 He was also a resident at The Danish Home.

 Another woman named Elaine overheard us and scooted her chair up to our table.
 “Are we talking about love?” she asked.
 Elaine is a new resident of The Danish Home who moved from the lover’s paradise of Hawaii, where she spent most of her life with her late husband, a man with whom she is clearly still in love.
 “Ole was just a customer paying his bills at the town hall where I worked when I met him,” she said.
 “We were a great team; we did everything together.
 He was a genius!”
 Then she called to another resident, “Danuta!
 Come on over here!”

 A kindly woman whose smile could light up the gloomiest day, Danuta happily joined us.
 “We’re talking about our Valentines,” Farfar said, with a twinkle in his eye.